tymyrddin/purple/source/docs/thirteen/options.md

 own costs, signals, and reversibility profile, it becomes a position that can be chosen or rejected.

-The pressure to act is often structural.
+Pressure to act is often structural.
 Institutional performance may be assessed partly on demonstrated activity.
 Choosing inaction is publicly costly in ways it is not in private sector advisory work.
 The explicit hold option does not remove that cost.
 It names it, names the costs of acting prematurely alongside it, and lets the decision-maker choose